NidhiSharma2004/spotify-clone/README.md

+# Spotify-Clone
-﻿# spotify-clone made with vanilla js
+This is a spotify clone built with HTML  CSS and vanilla js

+* This Website is Hosted at https://sauravsharmaz.github.io/Saurav-Coffee-wala/

+## Here is a ScreenShot of the Website